 Of course, you can also choose to upload your own images to Zyro and use them on your own site.
 No matter your choice, you can resize, crop, and place images anywhere you want.

-When Zyro was first brought to my attention, I was a bit perplexed since I felt that there were many areas which could be improved.
+When Zyro was first brought to my attention shortly after its launch, I was a bit perplexed since I felt that there were many areas which could be improved.
 However, what I realized next was that almost as quickly as I found them, issues were disappearing.

 This goes back around to what I mentioned about Zyro being suitable for new website owners who need to quickly and effortlessly roll out websites.
 First was their simple site builder interface, then the AI writer, and to complete the trifecta we have the logo and slogan makers.